stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

   Soon cross streets and junctions began to appear; those on the left leading to shoreward realms of unpaved squalor and decay, while those on the right shewed vistas of departed grandeur.
-So far I had seen no people in the town, but there now came signs of a sparse habitation&mdash;curtained windows here and there, and an occasional battered motor-car at the curb.
-Pavement and sidewalks were increasingly well defined, and though most of the houses were quite old&mdash;wood and brick structures of the early nineteenth century&mdash;they were obviously kept fit for habitation.
+So far I had seen no people in the town, but there now came signs of a sparse habitation--curtained windows here and there, and an occasional battered motor-car at the curb.
+Pavement and sidewalks were increasingly well defined, and though most of the houses were quite old--wood and brick structures of the early nineteenth century--they were obviously kept fit for habitation.
 As an amateur antiquarian I almost lost my olfactory disgust and my feeling of menace and repulsion amidst this rich, unaltered survival from the past.

   But I was not to reach my destination without one very strong impression of poignantly disagreeable quality.
 The bus had come to a sort of open concourse or radial point with churches on two sides and the bedraggled remains of a circular green in the centre, and I was looking at a large pillared hall on the right-hand junction ahead.
-The structure&rsquo;s once white paint was now grey and peeling, and the black and gold sign on the pediment was so faded that I could only with difficulty make out the words &ldquo;Esoteric Order of Dagon&rdquo;.
+The structure's once white paint was now grey and peeling, and the black and gold sign on the pediment was so faded that I could only with difficulty make out the words  "Esoteric Order of Dagon ".
 This, then, was the former Masonic Hall now given over to a degraded cult.
 As I strained to decipher this inscription my notice was distracted by the raucous tones of a cracked bell across the street, and I quickly turned to look out the window on my side of the coach.